usanCode/stats-preview-component-coding/README.md

 to be displayed horizontally for the desktop design and still for the same design, the items's elements have to be displayed vertically.
 (Really tricky right?)
-To solve this issue, in the <ul> class, I have set the "display" property to "flex" and "li" class, the "display" property has the "grid" value for the desktop version.
+To solve this issue, in the "ul" class, I have set the "display" property to "flex" and "li" class, the "display" property has the "grid" value for the desktop version.
 But for the mobile version, for the "ul" class, the display property has "grid" for value.